 If the trust is funded with the disabled person’s own funds, a “payback provision” is required to assure that the state will be reimbursed after the person’s death for the expenses paid on the person’s behalf.
 If the trust is funded by a third party, the payback provision is not required.

 Parents of children with disabilities often have concerns about the care and welfare of their children after the parents are gone.
-Whether the child is an adult who has been cared for all his life by his parents, or is a young child with a disability, parents can make provision now to see that there child is provided for.
+Whether the child is an adult who has been cared for all his life by his parents or is a young child with a disability, parents can make provision now to see that their child is provided for.

 Contact us today to learn how we can help you with your trust.